 Variations

-Slow cooker offers a convenient alternative for busy Halloween hosts.
+- Slow Cooker Version offers a convenient alternative for busy Halloween hosts.
 It results in incredibly tender peppers with well-melded flavors.
 Here’s a simple method:

 - Arrange the stuffed peppers in the slow cooker.